mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-Prints Stool's version info.
+Prints version info.
 Use the global `-v` option to get additional diagnostic info.

 ### stool-auth